hardwario/docs/tower/firmware-development/tower-vscode-extension.md

 :::

 This chapter focuses on the HARDWARIO TOWER Visual Studio Code extension, you will need to install some tools for this extension to work fully.
-If you don't want to bother with this, you can install our standalone HARDWARIO Code, on how to do that visit [**About HARDWARIO Code chapter**](./about-hardwario-code.md).
+If you don't want to bother with this, you can install our standalone HARDWARIO Code, on how to do that visit the [**About HARDWARIO Code chapter**](./about-hardwario-code.md).

 ## Installation